Change tax advisor: The guide for 2026

 Switching is particularly worthwhile if the advice is no longer appropriate, availability suffers or your tax advisor is not keeping up with digital processes.

-Companies like yours rely on Integral Services:
+Companies like yours rely on Integral:

-When you have the feeling
+When you feel

-· not to receive optimal advice
+- not getting optimal advice

-· Paying too much for too little performance
+- paying too much for too little performance

-· having to keep chasing the answers to your questions
+- having to keep chasing the answers to your questions

 After all, this is often a strategic step that helps clients

-· to be better positioned for tax purposes
+- to be better positioned for tax purposes,

-· to use digital processes,
+- to use digital processes

-· to adapt to changing company sizes or structures.
+- adapt to changing company sizes or structures.

 In this context, it is of course also particularly practical that a change, for example to a digital tax advisor, is often easier than expected.
 It is only important to remember which factors are becoming relevant.